Top court rules Hungary flouted EU law by detaining migrants

 “Member States must ensure that the persons concerned are able to make an application, including at the borders, as soon as they declare their wish of doing so,” the court said.

-The court said also that Hungary’s decision to hold some people in the transit zones, which have since been dismantled, while their asylum applications were considered “constitutes detention.”
+The court said also that Hungary’s decision to hold some people in the transit zones while their asylum applications were considered “constitutes detention.”

 Hungary has taken a very strict view on immigration and under Prime Minister Viktor Orban has argued that nation states should have control over their own borders.
 He has often argued that it is necessary to keep out migrants from the Middle East and Africa to preserve the Christian character of Hungarian culture.